ja-guzzle/docs/docs/how_to_guides/ingest_data/pipeline.md

 Guzzle supports two types of pipeline
 1. <b> Guzzle Pipeline </b> - This is a standard pipeline that is run and orchestrated by Guzzle API
 2. <b> Databricks multitask pipeline </b> - Guzzle prepares and submits a set of activities with dependencies to databricks and databricks manages the orchestration of the pipeline
+3. <b> Manual DAG pipeline </b> -  In Guzzle, a manual DAG (Directed Acyclic Graph) workflow refers to a data processing pipeline where you explicitly define the dependencies and execution order of individual tasks or steps.

-In both pipelines, user can configure a static list of activities, and their parameters and override compute configuration but there is no option for a user to configure a list of activities dynamically.
-To resolve this issue we have added a new feature called dynamic pipeline.
-For information about the Dynamic Pipelien click <a href="#dynamic-activity-support-in-the-pipeline">here</a>.
+In both pipelines, user can configure a static list of activities, and their parameters and override compute configuration.
+Dynamic Pipeline are supported for Guzzle pipeline and Databricks multitask pipeline.
+For information about the Dynamic Pipeline click <a href="#dynamic-activity-support-in-the-pipeline">here</a>.

 ## Steps to create pipeline
-- Pipeline in Guzzle are created by selecting the menu (...) button in the Pipelines section on the left sidebar of Guzzle or "New" button below "Quick Search" which will bring up "Create New Pipeline" diaglog box.
+- Pipeline in Guzzle are created by selecting the menu (...) button in the Pipelines section on the left sidebar of Guzzle or "New" button below "Quick Search" which will bring up "Create New Pipeline" dialog box.
 Specify the name the Pipeline in this box.
-- Specify Pipeline configruation as per section "Pipeline Configurations"
+- Specify Pipeline configuration as per section "Pipeline Configurations"
-- Add Activites to the pipeline by either selecting from the  drop-down under column "Activities" or drag and drop the activties from left sidebard into pipeline.
-Specify the paremeters for activty by clikcing on cell under the column "Activity Parameter"
+- Add Activities to the pipeline by either selecting from the  drop-down under column "Activities" or drag and drop the activities from left sidebar into pipeline.
+Specify the parameters for activity by clicking on cell under the column "Activity Parameter"
 - You can modify Spark settings for a particular activity in pipeline by clicking "settings".
-Also Spark and execution realted  settings can be modified globally for the pipeline by clicking on "Setting" button on top right in Pipeline editor.
+Also Spark and execution related  settings can be modified globally for the pipeline by clicking on "Setting" button on top right in Pipeline editor.
 More details on how to specify this setting is covered in the section "
 - Dynamic activity can be added to the pipeline
 - A Pipeline dependency graph (Lineage or DAG of pipeline) can also be generated in Guzzle.
 For this, we need to go to the dependency section and choose the generate option.
 Guzzle will generate a graph showing the relationship between the different activities in our pipeline.